You are here

 - Compile an impressive record.
 A solid GPA – particularly in your major—is expected, but excellence in other subjects also demonstrates an intellectual curiosity that is advantageous in the study of law.
 Law schools will be interested in your jobs and internships, leadership experience and extracurricular activities.
 Choose activities that interest you, not those you think will impress admissions committees.
 Most law schools require one or more letters of recommendation from faculty; it’s important to get to know your faculty and to request these letters before graduation.
 Most Cornellians apply to law school a year or more after graduation, using the time after college to gain perspective and experience.

 Learn about legal careers before applying to law school.
 Cornell’s Legal Careers Guide is an excellent place to start.
-Meet with Cornell Career Services' Jane Levy to discuss your interest in law school and seek her advice and assistance when you apply to law school, even after graduation.
+Meet with Arts & Sciences Career Development’s Diane Miller to discuss your interest in law school and seek her advice and assistance when you apply to law school, even after graduation.

 - Check "Yes" to receive pre-law information when you open your DUST Report.
 Receive monthly email messages with valuable information about law school and legal careers